ogait001/academic-profile/_posts/2026-05-10-alpha-and-omega.md

 ---
 layout: post
 description: "A reflection on the Now and the cosmos, arguing that Alpha and Omega is the foundation that sustains both time and existence."
-title: "Alpha and Omega: On the Cosmos, the Now, and the God Who Holds Both Ends"
+title: "Alpha and Omega"
+subtitle: "On the Cosmos, the Now, and the God Who holds both ends"
 date: 2026-05-10
 categories: [philosophy-of-time, catholic-theology, ontology]
 tags: [lemniscate, gaitan-topology, alpha-and-omega, crossing-point, cosmos, actualization, time-and-eternity, non-derivative-being, eschatology, phenomenology, philosophy-of-religion, theological-anthropology]